-The Bank of America Cash Rewards foreign transaction fee is 3%.
-That means BofA Cash Rewards cardholders pay an extra 3 cents per $1 on purchases from merchants based in foreign countries.
-The BofA Cash Rewards foreign transaction fee can apply whether you travel to another country or you go shopping internationally through your computer.… read full answer
+The Bank of America Cash Rewards credit card foreign transaction fee is 3%.
+This card's foreign transaction fee can apply whether you travel to another country or you go shopping internationally through your computer.

 Bank of America Cash Rewards foreign transaction fee info:

-Bank of America Cash Rewards foreign transaction fee: 3% of any purchase from a foreign-based merchant.
+Bank of America Cash Rewards credit card foreign transaction fee: 3% of any purchase from a foreign-based merchant.

 When you owe the foreign transaction fee: In-person and online purchases processed internationally.

-Bank of America Cash Rewards vs. other BofA cards: Nearly 10 Bank of America credit cards have a 3% foreign transaction fee.
-All other BofA credit cards, including the Travel Rewards and Premium Rewards cards, have no foreign transaction fees.
+Bank of America Cash Rewards credit card vs. other BofA cards: Nearly 10 Bank of America credit cards have a 3% foreign transaction fee.
+All other BofA credit cards, including the Bank of America Travel Rewards credit card and the Bank of America Premium Rewards credit card, have 0% foreign transaction fees.

-The Bank of America Cash Rewards foreign transaction fee isn’t the only fee you have to worry about with this card.
-If you take out a cash advance, you will owe $10 or 5% of the transaction amount, whichever is greater.
-Late payments will cost you up to $38 extra.
-And if you transfer a balance to the card, you’ll pay a fee equal to 3% of the amount.
-Fortunately, BofA Cash Rewards has no annual fee.
+The Bank of America Cash Rewards credit card foreign transaction fee isn’t the only fee you have to worry about with this card.
+If you take out a cash advance, you will owe $10 or up to 5% of the transaction amount, whichever is greater.
+Late payments will cost you up to $40 extra.
+And if you transfer a balance to the card, you’ll pay a fee equal to 3% (min $10) of the amount.
+Fortunately, the Bank of America Cash Rewards credit card has a $0 annual fee.

-One of the best cash back credit cards with no foreign transaction fee is the Capital One Quicksilver card, which gives a $150 bonus when you spend $500 in the first 3 months, plus 1.5% cash back on all purchases.
-Discover it Cash Back is another good choice, offering up to 5% cash back and matching all the rewards you earn the first year.
+One of the best cash back credit cards with $0 foreign transaction fees is the Capital One Quicksilver Cash Rewards Credit Card, which gives a $200 bonus when you spend $500 in the first 3 months, plus 1.5% cash back on all purchases.
+Discover it® Cash Back is another good choice, offering 1 - 5% cash back on purchases and matching all the rewards you earn the first year.
 Discover and Capital One don’t have foreign transaction fees on any of their cards.

-Cash back credit cards work by returning a percentage of every purchase made.
+Cash back works on credit cards by returning a percentage of the money you spend on purchases as a reward.
 Some cash back credit cards reward cardholders with the same percentage back on every type of purchase.
 Others give bonus cash back in designated spending categories.
 Most cash back credit cards give cardholders the choice of redeeming cash back rewards earnings for a statement credit to pay part of the account balance, a paper check, gift cards and more.
 In some cases, you can also redeem a credit card’s cash back rewards for a bank account deposit.… read full answer

 The best cash back credit cards require good or excellent credit for approval, though there are options for people of all credit levels.
 Similarly, some cards charge annual fees in return for higher earning rates, but many cash rewards cards have no annual fee.